iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/input_variables.md

 Approximation of the net wage in the 12 months before birth of youngest child (according to simplified calculation rules).
-You may let GETTSIM compute this variable via the `elterngeld_nettolohn_approximation_m` target in a separate run, which would typically be for the previous calendar year.
+You may let GETTSIM compute this variable via the `elterngeld__nettoerwerbseinkommen_approximation_m` target in a separate run, which would typically be for the previous calendar year.

 Type: float